-I’ve lost a part of me, over time, after leaving Singapore.
+I’ve lost a part of me, over time, after leaving Singapore at the age of 18 after graduating high school, and moving to Canada for University.
 I could feel myself drifting farther and farther from a culture that I loved, from a language that I missed.
 I’ve really struggled with how to stay connected to the Singaporean/Asian part of me.
-I think what I noticed first was losing language, and other elements are easy to name: culture, food, lifestyle.
+I think what I noticed first was losing language, and other elements that are easy to name: news, food, lifestyle.
 Some are harder to verbalize, as just the general sense of being “from” a place.
 For me, these elements are intrinsically connected to yes, Matty, geography.
 But perhaps I don’t want to be dependent on geography to be the only preservative of this cultural past and upbringing.
 I tried to find people that could help me maintain these cultural ties.
 But, I didn’t quite fit in with the Asian societies at McMaster.
 I wasn’t really all that Canadian either, being a recent immigrant myself.

 This experience differs in an important way from other kinds of migrants.
 Take for example my best friend in high school, Jane.
-She moved to Canada for university, just like I did.
+She moved to Canada for University, just like I did.
 She loves Canada, she has no plans to move back to Singapore.
 But Jane didn’t feel that same cultural loss over time that I did.
 Her family is Singaporean, when they WhatsApp and FaceTime, they speak the two languages she grew up speaking (English and Chinese), she can work and live legally in Singapore.
-Jane is racially Chinese and so naturally attracts and is attracted to people who are like her.
+Jane is racially Chinese and so naturally attracts and is attracted to people who are like her; most of her friends are Asian.
 Though she lived in other places growing up, and might live in others still, her roots will always be in Singapore.
 She didn’t experience any loss of culture, and if she did, she wouldn’t have any trouble reconnecting.

 Though my parents have lived in Singapore for 15 years, they will never be really Singaporean.
 When they retire, they will move away, severing my last real tie to the place.
 When I return to Singapore to visit, there is no legal trace that I ever lived there for 10 years.
 I enter the country on a tourist visa, just like anyone else (I actually still remember the day my mom took away my green card).